 My main goal for this blog is to share technical articles about topics I encounter through my job, my professional development activities, or when tinkering with personal projects.
 I hope that the information is useful for others who are exploring similar areas.

-I’m currently a Staff Software Engineer on the platform team at Smoothwall where I help build software for safeguarding school children online.
-We are largely moving towards cloud-based solutions, and I am responsible for developing the native client-side components running on Windows and macOS.
+I’m currently a Staff Software Engineer at Smoothwall which makes software for safeguarding school children online.
+We are largely moving towards cloud-based solutions, and I'm in charge of our native clients for Windows and macOS.

 In the past, I’ve worked on optical computing for deep learning at Optalysys, back-end web development for healthcare apps at Advanced Digital Innovation, and virtual reality medical training software at Vertual.
 Additionally, I’ve had a number of small short-term contracts over the years.